2018-2019 University of Maine Cooperative Extension Annual Report

 C. Research and Scholarship Summary

-Our 46 faculty are actively engaged in applied research and are prolific in scholarship.
-In 2017-2018 faculty were involved in applied research projects, and published over 80 peer-reviewed forms of scholarship including journal articles, abstracts, videos, fact sheets, and bulletins.
-Extension faculty were engaged as invited presenters at over 150 state, regional and national events, including conferences, trade organizations, academic institutions, and governmental entities.
-Extension faculty also collaborate actively with their international peers.
-A complete list of scholarly activities and accomplishments accompanies this report.
+Over 100 faculty and professionals are actively engaged in applied research and are prolific in scholarship.
+In 2018-2019, staff were involved in applied research projects, and published over 70 peer-reviewed forms of scholarship including journal articles, abstracts, videos, fact sheets, and bulletins.
+Extension faculty and professionals were engaged as invited presenters at over 100 state, regional and national events, including conferences, trade organizations, academic institutions, and governmental entities.
+Our staff also collaborate actively with their international peers.
+A complete list of scholarly activities accompanies this report.

 D. Curricular Innovations

-U.S. & Canadian Organic Grain Network: NEEORGAIN = NorthEast US and Eastern Canada Organic Grains).
-A cross-border network for commercial organic grain farmers, businesses, and advisors in the Northeast, Atlantic Canada and Quebec.
+U.S. & Canadian Organic Grain Network: This is a cross-border network for commercial organic grain farmers, businesses, and advisors in the Northeast, Atlantic Canada and Quebec.
 Network activities include cross-border farm tours, winter webinars, and a listserv with 72 members from six states and four provinces.

-UMaine Climate and Agriculture Network: Increased communication and coordination among those working on issues related to climate and agriculture.
-Initiated in 2015, the network to date has hosted guest speakers, organized researcher and graduate student mini-symposiums, developed a farmers fact sheet, and facilitated new collaborations on at least two grant proposals.
+UMaine Climate and Agriculture Network: This network fosters increased communication and coordination among those working on issues related to climate and agriculture.
+Initiated in 2015, the network to date has hosted guest speakers, organized researcher and graduate student mini-symposiums, developed a farmer’s fact sheet, and facilitated new collaborations on at least two grant proposals.

 4-H Summer of Science: In an effort to increase science proficiencies in local communities and prevent summer learning loss, UMaine Extension created and delivered science curricula at community sites.
-In 2017 Maine 4-H Summer of Science was at 35 unique sites in 7 counties, including free-or-reduced lunch sites, libraries, summer school programs and summer camp sites.
+In 2018, Maine 4-H Summer of Science was in 9 counties at 40 unique sites, including free-or-reduced lunch sites, libraries, summer school programs and summer camps.
 Community partners included Boys and Girls Clubs, YMCAs, schools, public housing authorities, and local recreation camps.
 Summer of Science activities were based on “Innovation Engineering”, and included animal adaptation, bioremediation, chromatography, and engineering design.
-Adult volunteers and 20 teens facilitated activities with over 2,000 youth.
+Adult volunteers and 34 teens facilitated activities with over 2,700 youth.

 Recipe to Market: There has been a growing interest in value-added food production in Maine.
 From farmers looking to add value to their raw products to Maine families interested in turning their favorite recipes into viable food businesses.
 In response, UMaine Extension developed the Recipe to Market Program in 2007 and has been offering it to statewide audiences annually ever since.
 The program helps potential and existing food entrepreneurs acquire food science and business knowledge and skills to successfully bring a value-added food product to market.
-Since its inception, about 300 people have participated in Recipe to Market — over 40 in the last 18 months.
+Since its inception, over 400 people have participated in Recipe to Market.

 A. Renovation or Construction Projects Completed